 Rosehip and sweet potato sorbet.
 There were so many great dishes to choose from at Taller.
 This one stands out because of its simplicity.
 It reminded me of the classic dish of potato, plum and plum kernel by Rosio Sanchez, when she was the pastry chef at Noma.

 Pancakes with bacon, eggs, and maple butter.
 Super fluffy despite being almost covered in sweet and salty maple butter.
 These pancakes from Holybelly café in Paris were the best I have ever eaten.
 The café is famous for its long line outside the door.

-No. 18 – Mads Battefeld of Henne Kirkeby Kro, Denmark
+No. 18 – Mads Battefeld From Henne Kirkeby Kro in Henne, Denmark

 Burnt pineapple, salty butter caramel, Indian kulfi with cardamom and saffron & rosehip skin.
 Made by the crown prince of Aarhus, Mads Battefeld, at a chef’s meetup in hotel Frederiksminde.
 Mads is currently sous-chef at Henne Kirkeby Kro and also does some pop-ups in Copenhagen (see no. 3).
 This dish was so unique and incredibly tasty.
 The wonderful flavors of the sweet and salty pineapple, combined with a refreshing and spicy Indian ice cream.
 It reminded me of the famous tipsy cake at Dinner by Heston.

 No. 17 – Noma in Copenhagen, Denmark